 I didn't have an answer.
 Or, I did, but it wasn't the right answer.
-He shifted his grip and the sweat from his palms darkened the rust-hue of the girder and I improvised.
+He shifted his grip and the sweat from his palms darkened the rust-hue of the girder.
+I improvised.

 I found the story.
-Or I could get cute and say the story found me.
-Apparently, that's an antimetabole and some day I might look it up to prove it.
-In the meantime, not to fracture the fourth wall into constituent fractals of meaning but the story begins, as these things do, in a mirror.
+Or, I could get cute and say the story found me.
+Apparently, that's an antimetabole.
+Some day I might look it up to prove it.
+In the meantime (not to fracture the fourth wall into constituent fractals of meaning) the story begins, as these things do, in a mirror.